Severus Alexander: Legacy

+Portland Vase

-Perhaps his most tangible legacy was the emergence in the 16th century of the "Barberini Vase".
-This was allegedly found at the mausoleum of the Roman Emperor Alexander Severus and his family at Monte Del Grano.
+Perhaps his most tangible legacy was the emergence in the 16th century of the cameo glass Portland Vase (or "Barberini Vase"), dated to around the reign of Augustus.
+This was allegedly found at the mausoleum of the emperor and his family at Monte Del Grano.
 The discovery of the vase is described by Pietro Santi Bartoli.
 Pietro Bartoli indicates that the vase contained the ashes of Severus Alexander.
-However, this together with the interpretations of the scenes depicted are the source of countless theories and disputed 'facts'.
-The vase passed through the hands of Sir William Hamilton Ambassador to the Royal Court in Naples and was later sold to the Duke and Duchess of Portland, and has subsequently been known as the Portland Vase.
-Following catastrophic damage in 1845, this vase has been reconstructed three times and resides in the British Museum.
-The Portland vase itself was borrowed and near copied by Josiah Wedgewood who appears to have added modesty drapery.
-The vase formed the basis of Jasperware.
+However, there is no definitive proof that it was found at Alexander's sarcophagus and the interpretations of the scenes depicted are the source of many disputed theories.
+The vase passed through the hands of Sir William Hamilton Ambassador to the Royal Court in Naples, and in 1784 was sold to the Duchess of Portland, and has subsequently been known as the Portland Vase.
+After an attack by a disturbed man in the British Museum in 1845 smashed it into many fragments, the vase has been reconstructed three times.
+In 1786 the Portland vase had been borrowed from the 3rd Duke of Portland and copied in black Jasperware pottery by Josiah Wedgwood for his firm Wedgwood.
+He appears to have added some drapery to cover nudity, but his replicas were useful in the reconstructions.